huwu55/liri-node-app/README.md

 ![Image of spotify-this-song output](./images/spotifyThisSong.png)

-`node liri.js movie-this '<movie name here>'` This will output the following information to your terminal/bash window:
+`node liri.js movie-this '<movie name here>'` This will output the following information to the terminal/bash window:

 * Title of the movie.
 * Year the movie came out.